Benefits Overview and FAQs

-If you receive the $25 per month Health Reimbursement Account (for employees hired on or before Dec.
-31, 2004), waiving the health plan will result in the loss of your HRA balance.
-In addition, you will lose your prescription drug coverage and will not be able to use your Go for the Gold wellness credit for your Vanderbilt Health Plan account or have it applied toward a membership to the Vanderbilt Recreation and Wellness Center.
+You will lose your prescription drug coverage and will not be able to use your Go for the Gold wellness credit for your Vanderbilt Health Plan account or have it applied toward a membership to the Vanderbilt Recreation and Wellness Center.

 I do a lot of foreign travel.
 How does Aetna handle my care when I am overseas?